ghyoun/potato_films/README.md

 ## Requirements

-The tech team wants you to satisfy the two user stories below by building two API endpoints and will look to see the tests you’ve been provided with have passed.
+The tech team wants you to satisfy the two user stories below:  Build two API endpoints and make the provided tests pass.

-To help satisfy these stories, set up your local database, query the database, setup the endpoints, and make the provided tests pass.
-Keep performance in mind - for the films table has 10,000 entries, and the reviews has 30,000 entries.
+Keep performance in mind - the films table has 10,000 entries, and the reviews has 30,000 entries.

-Make sure to return the proper [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) based on the result of the request.
-Each API endpoint should properly handle failure, and the server should handle missing routes.
+Make sure to return the proper [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) code based on the result of the request.
+Each API endpoint should also handle failure, and the server should handle missing routes.

-*NOTE*: Do not modify the test suite provided.

 ---

 #### User Story 1

-*"As an external developer, I want to access data using the FreshPotatoes API so that I can display film reviews for films my users are interested in watching."*
+*"As an external developer, I want to use the FreshPotatoes API to access and display film reviews for users browsing films on my site."*

 To satisfy this story: build an API endpoint that retrieves reviews of a film.
 The endpoint should allow developers to: